-Date policy adopted: Summer 2022
+Date policy reviewed: Autumn 2024

-Date policy to be reviewed: Summer 2024
+Date policy to be reviewed: Autumn 2026

-Our Mission Statement
+St Charles Catholic Primary school Our Mission Statement

-🛊 Love God, Love your Neighbour 🛊
+🜲 Love God, Love your Neighbour 🜲

 (Design by Claudia 5A - 2020)

 Through God's love, and with guidance from the Holy Spirit, we, the Community of St Charles, share our Catholic faith together.
 We seek to nurture in our children an understanding of the importance of Christian values and a deep love and lifelong commitment to God.